Roboroads/laravel-tinker/README.md

 > **NOTICE** - this plugin is in alpha phase.
 Bugs **will** occur.
 Please let them know at the link below.

-## Links
+---

- - [GitHub Issues](https://github.com/Roboroads/laravel-tinker/issues): feature requests and bug reports
+ - [💡 GitHub Issues](https://github.com/Roboroads/laravel-tinker/issues): feature requests and bug reports
- - [Patreon](https://github.com/Roboroads/laravel-tinker/issues): Consider donating to support me
+ - [🙏🏼 Patreon](https://github.com/Roboroads/laravel-tinker/issues): Consider supporting this project if it helped you 😊
 <!-- Plugin description end -->

 ## Credits